Paul Rowley: Coaching career

+Leigh Centurions

 Rowley was appointed first team coach of Leigh Centurions on a permanent basis in January 2012.
 After a successful first season in charge which included guiding the club to 2nd in the Championship and a Northern Rail Cup semi-final, Rowley was named Championship Coach of the year.
 In February 2013 Rowley signed a new contract to keep him at the club until the end of 2015.
 Having won back-to-back Championship titles with Leigh in 2014 and 2015, Rowley resigned as Leigh Centurions head coach 10 days before the start of the 2016 Championship season, citing personal reasons.

+Toronto Wolfpack

 On 27 April 2016 he was confirmed as the inaugural head coach of the Toronto Wolfpack.

+Salford Red Devils

 On 5 November 2021, Rowley was announced as the new head-coach of the Salford Red Devils.

 In Rowley's first season in charge of Salford, the club started poorly and at one stage were sitting second last on the table before they went on to win eleven games which saw them qualify for the playoffs.
 After upsetting Huddersfield 28–0 in week one of the playoffs, the club played against St Helens in the semi-final in which they lost 19–12.
 In the 2023 Super League season, Rowley guided Salford to a 7th-placed finish as the club missed the playoffs by two points.
 In the 2024 Super League season, Rowley took Salford to the playoffs again but they were eliminated in the first week by Leigh.
 In 2025, Salford were hit with major financial issues and a limited playing squad.
 Under Rowley, the club would finish bottom of the Super League recording just three wins for the entire season.

+St Helens

+In November 2025, Rowley was appointed as the new head coach of St Helens.

+In Rowley's first game in charge of St Helens, the club would win 98-2 against Workington Town in the third round of the Challenge Cup.

+In round 18 of the 2026 Super League season under Rowley, St Helens would lose 46-0 at home against Toulouse Olympique.
+It was the first time since the competition had been rebranded as the Super League that St Helens had been held scoreless at home and the first time they had been held scoreless at home in any game since 1980.